yzhcat/botwebtest/docs/en/application/gazebo_line_follower.md

 After successful startup, you can see a more complex map.
 You can try it yourself.
-You are welcome to share the successful results to the [Guyueju community](https://www.guyuehome.com/)！
+You are welcome to share the successful results to the [Guyuehome community](https://www.guyuehome.com/)！

 ![image-20230624014120181](../../assets/img/gazebo_line_follower/image-20230624014120181.png){.img-fluid tag=1}